Skip to content

 Voiceless to all surrounding Enroute sectors for all aircraft:

-All other aircraft going to Enroute CTA must be Heads-up Coordinated by ML TCU prior to the boundary.
+All other aircraft going to Enroute CTA must be Heads-up coordinated by ML TCU prior to the boundary.

 ML TCU -> YWE: "QFA420, with your concurrence, will be assigned F190, for my separation with QLK52D"